flux-gui/flux-gui/website/versioned_docs/version-0.38.0/references/cli-reference/gitops_check_oidc-config.md

 ### Synopsis

 This command will send the user through an OIDC authorization code flow using the given OIDC configuration.
-This is helpful for verifying that a given configuration will work properly with Weave GitOps or for debugging issues.
+This is helpful for verifying that a given configuration will work properly with Flux-GUI or for debugging issues.
 Without any provided flags it will read the configuration from a Secret on the cluster.

 NOTE: Make sure to configure your OIDC provider so that it accepts "http://localhost:9876" as redirect URI.